Author: Klevis Paloka

 Zefi, an 80-year-old man who has been using a bicycle as a means of transportation for 7 decades now that he is retired, emphasizes that he is forced to move on the road of cars.

-"We are forced to walk in car lanes, as we have no bike lanes.
-I know it's wrong, and at my age I also become an obstacle for drivers, who have to wait for me until I pass from one side to the other.
-We are also forced to walk in the areas designated for pedestrians, but we have to cross somewhere because the bicycle is a sacred thing for us Shkodrans.", the old man emphasizes for "Signalizo".
+" We are forced to walk in car lanes, because we don't have bike lanes.
+I know it's wrong, and at my age I become an obstacle for drivers, who have to wait for me until I cross from one side to the other.
+We are also forced to walk in areas designated for pedestrians, but we have to cross somewhere because bicycles are a sacred thing for us Shkodra residents ," the elderly man emphasizes for "Sinjalizo".

 Unlike the 80-year-old, for Muhameti, the bicycle is the vehicle he uses to go to work, while he adds that none of the mayors, even though they promised to do them, have forgotten them as soon as they came to power.

-"For me, the bicycle is a work tool, as I go to work every day.
-We have been used to the lack of bike lanes since I started pedaling.
-We know that it is wrong to move on the car road, but we are forced, we have nowhere to go, since we also have to move somewhere, because we cannot move on the sidewalks because of the pedestrians, and we are forced to move on the main road.
-The municipality has never made a decision, they don't even think about this, even though everyone has promised that we will make bicycle lanes.
-As soon as they take the chair, they forget that we need them" says the 45-year-old for "Signalizo".
+" For me, the bicycle is a work tool, as I go to work every day.
+We have been accustomed to the lack of bicycle lanes since I started pedaling.
+We know that it is wrong to move on the road of cars, but we are forced to have nowhere to go, since we also have to move somewhere, because we cannot move on the sidewalks because of pedestrians, and we are forced to move on the main road.
+The municipality has never decided, they do not even think about this, even though everyone has promised that we will make bicycle lanes.
+As soon as they get the chair, they forget that we need them," the 45-year-old says to "Sinjalizo".

 Sakaq Shpresa, a young mother, is one of many citizens who use a bicycle to send their child to kindergarten and school.

-"I use the bike to take my toddler to and from kindergarten.
-Every day is a big risk for me, because in addition to my life, I also risk the life of my child, but we make plans.
-The biggest fault lies with the local authorities, who should at least install bicycle lanes near kindergartens and schools.", the 29-year-old confesses to "Sinjalizo".
+" I use my bicycle to take my little child to and from kindergarten.
+Every day is a big risk for me, because in addition to my life, I also risk the life of my child, but we are not doing anything wrong.
+The biggest fault lies with the local authorities, who should at least install bicycle lanes near kindergartens and schools ," the 29-year-old tells "Sinjalizo".

 When asked about this issue, Shkodra Municipality states that there are dedicated bicycle lanes in the city of Shkodra.
 It is also noted that the general local plan foresees bicycle lanes for each main axis.

-"The Local General Plan (PPP) envisages bicycle lanes for each main axis.
-Therefore, for each reconstruction or construction of each axis, the corresponding lane is also built.
-Also, on the basis of this document, the Traffic and Mobility Study Plan has been prepared, which foresees the management of existing roads, remodeling their use with more spaces for bicycles.
-However, given that urban mobility is complex and includes the problems of movement by car, in particular the management of parking lots, Shkodër Municipality is drafting the Parking Management Plan.
+" The General Local Plan (GLP) provides for bicycle lanes for each main axis.
+So, for each reconstruction or construction of each axis, the respective lane is also built.
+Also, based on this document, the Traffic and Mobility Study Plan has been prepared, which provides for the management of existing roads, remodeling their use with more spaces for bicycles.
+However, since urban mobility is complex and also includes the problems of car movement, in particular the management of parking lots, the Municipality of Shkodra is drafting the Parking Lot Management Plan.

 The center of Shkodra is developed in an area with a radius of 500 meters, while the entire city of Shkodra is developed in a radius of 1.5 km.
 Based on the calculations made by experts in the field, the walking speed is about 5 km/h and the bicycle speed is 12-15 km/h, the walking time is from 6-18 minutes and the cycling time is from 2,5 -7,5 minutes per case.